Working with Templates

 Production Folder Selection

-When the application is launched for the first time, no production folder is defined.
-A corresponding message is displayed in the lower-left corner of the Template list panel.
+When Cinegy Title Studio is launched for the first time, no production folder is defined.
+A corresponding message is displayed in the lower-left corner of the Template List panel.

-The selected production folder is remembered and automatically loaded in the next application session.
+The selected production folder is saved and automatically loaded in the next application session.

-If a production folder was previously selected in the application but later becomes inaccessible (for example, if it was deleted, access permissions were revoked, or the network share went offline), the following warning is displayed on the application start:
+If a previously selected production folder becomes inaccessible (for example, if it was deleted, access permissions were revoked, or the network share went offline), the following warning is displayed when the application starts:

 Template List

 This panel displays all Cinegy Title templates stored in the selected production folder.
-The folder contents are presented in a grid format, showing each template’s thumbnail (represented by its middle frame), name, description, and controls for sending the template on-air on a specified layer.
+The folder contents are presented in a grid view, showing each template’s thumbnail (its middle frame), name, description, and controls for sending the template on-air on a specified layer.

 After double-clicking a template in the grid, it is loaded into the Edit/Preview panel.
-The template currently loaded in the Edit/Preview panel is displayed in bold font in the template list grid.
+The currently loaded template is shown in bold in the template list.

 |